Prisoner Escorting Custody Careers

 You’ll be responsible for every aspect of their care, from the moment we collect and return them to custody, to their time in court.
 This could involve conducting searches and keeping them secure, to something as simple as making sure they have something to drink.

 Yes you can - if you have the resilience, integrity and professionalism to handle an ever-changing day, irrespective of the challenging situation you may face.
 Your natural patience, understanding and commitment to helping people will stand you in good stead – and give you the authority needed - for this position.

-As a minimum you will evidence that you hold a minimum of Level 2 Key Skills (or equivalent) including English and Maths and we will test that during the process.
 It is important that you possess the skills that would allow you to pass a variety of mandatory training courses and have a level of fitness to pass Control and Restraint training.